-In Twentyfour, we found out that the key to succeeding in remote projects is to assign a leader to a particular project who will then guide the team and review the processes.
-But besides that, we had to ask ourselves, how can we effectively adopt (new) project management guidelines to a remote team, where most of our communication happens asynchronously?
+In Twentyfour, we found that the key to succeeding in remote projects is assigning a leader to a particular project who will then guide the team and review the processes.
+Besides that, we asked ourselves, how can we effectively adapt (new) project management guidelines to a remote team, where most of our communication happens asynchronously?

 Here are four lessons we have learned from doing our projects remotely.
-Also, we found even more value in a recording tool we have used frequently in the past (if you can’t wait, you can scroll to #3 to see the video and tool we are referring to).
+Also, we found even more value in a recording tool we have used frequently.
+Scroll down to #3 to see the video and tool we are referring to.

 We hope you can benefit from some of these considerations as well.